 # Returns an unexpected IP that matches another project of yours

-Then check the DNS panel for: a * row, a blog row created by an older user, or a blog row from a forgotten platform integration.
+Then check the DNS panel for a * row, a blog row created by an old teammate, or a blog row from a forgotten platform integration.

-Fix: an explicit blog row always beats *.
-Delete duplicates, ensure exactly one row per record type for blog.
+Fix: an explicit blog row always wins over *, so adding the correct row fixes it.
+Delete duplicates; keep exactly one row per record type for blog.
+See Wildcard DNS not matching subdomain.

 Case 5: It is actually just propagation lag

-How to spot it: works from dig @1.1.1.1 and @8.8.8.8 but not from your ISP’s resolver, or vice versa. whatsmydns.net shows green check marks in some regions but X in others.
+How to spot it: it works from dig @1.1.1.1 and @8.8.8.8 but not from your ISP’s resolver, or vice versa. whatsmydns.net shows green checks in some regions and X in others.

 # macOS